openconnectivityfoundation/swagger2doc/README.md

 swagger2doc tool

 ## description
-This tool creates the documentation for an OCF resource in an supplied word document.
+This tool creates the documentation for an OCF resource in a supplied word document.

 The tools needs to be called for each resource that needs to be added to the word document.